MariaDB4j/MariaDB4j/README.md

 	* FAQ: http://kb.askmonty.org/en/mariadb-faq
 	* Wikipedia: http://en.wikipedia.org/wiki/MariaDB

-MariaDB4j is a Java "launcher" for MariaDB.
-It includes some MariaDB binaries, allowing a Java application to start up a MariaDB without any installation / external dependencies.
+MariaDB4j is a Java "launcher" for MariaDB, allowing to use it from Java without any installation / external dependencies.

 How?

-TODO: Review/complete this later... but the idea is to support simply:
+MariaDB binaries are in the JAR and extracted to a temporary directory on the fly, then started by Java - with 1 line:

+		DB db = DBFactory.newEmbeddedTemporaryDB().start();

+or:

-		DB db = new EmbeddedDB("target/db1");
+		DB db = DBFactory.newEmbeddedDB(new File("myDB").start();

-		db.start();
-		TODO... get a JDBC Connection... or use your favourite connection pool...
+Then get a JDBC Connection directly or via your favourite connection pool... business as usual.

-TODO LINK - see the MariaDB4jSampleTutorialTest.java for more examples & details.

-TODO: Publish a 1.0.0 on Maven Central when ready...

 	<groupId>ch.vorburger.mariaDB4j</groupId>
 	<artifactId>mariaDB4j</artifactId>